 - You've filed all required tax returns for the last five years.

 Read More: How to Pay IRS Back Taxes

 Levies and Liens

-If you feel that your IRS woes are causing you financial hardship, you aren't receiving a response from the IRS after repeated tries or if you feel as though your rights as a taxpayer aren’t being respected, then you can contact the Taxpayer Advocate Service.
+You can contact the Taxpayer Advocate Service if you feel that your IRS woes are causing you financial hardship, if you aren't receiving a response from the IRS after repeated tries, or if you feel that your rights as a taxpayer are being infringed upon.
 TAS can help you obtain attorney representation or find a certified public account or enrolled agent with a Low Income Taxpayer Clinic.
-The TAS is an independent organization within the IRS that ensures taxpayers receive fair treatment.
+It's an independent organization within the IRS that ensures taxpayers receive fair treatment.

 Tax Payment Options

 The IRS accepts several ways for you to remit payment if you do have the funds available to pay your tax bill.
 According to the TAS website, “You can pay with an electronic funds transfer or with a credit or debit card, or with a check by mailing it to the address listed on your bill or bringing it to your local IRS office.”

 There are other options as well.
 The IRS indicates that "IRS Direct Pay is a secure service you can use to pay your taxes for Form 1040 series, estimated taxes or other associated forms directly from your checking or savings account at no cost to you."